akalinow/TPCReco/PythonAnalysis/README.md

 ### Convert ROOT to TFRecord

+This step has to be executed only once per dataset.

 Run the [ROOT_to_TFRecord.ipynb](ipynb/ROOT_to_TFRecord.ipynb) to convert the ROOT file to TFRecord format.

+### Evaluate reconstruction implemented in TPCReco.

+Run the [ELITPC_analysis.ipynb](ipynb/ELITPC_analysis.ipynb) to evaluate the trained model.

 ### Train a model regressing from U, V, W projections to 3D vertex and end points.